K-drama actor Ji Soo sues for defamation

 In recent months, the River Where The Moon Rises actor was accused of violence and sexual harassment when he was a student.
 He posted a handwritten apology in March.

-On Thursday (May 27), his legal representative said in a statement: "When the accusations of school violence were made, the client immediately posted a handwritten apology on his social media and reached out to the people he could contact to personally ask for their forgiveness."
+On Thursday, his legal representative said in a statement: "When the accusations of school violence were made, the client immediately posted a handwritten apology on social media and reached out to the people he could contact to ask for their forgiveness."

-It added that there were several claims of sexual harassment circulating on social media which were false but had become accepted as truth due to his silence.
+It added that there were several claims of sexual harassment circulating on social media which were false, but accepted as true due to his silence.

 To clear the air, Ji Soo, 28, has filed a criminal complaint for defamation and an investigation is ongoing.